taskcluster/aws-provisioner/README.md

-TaskCluster Spot Provisioner
+TaskCluster AWS Provisioner
 ============================
+This repository contains a EC2 instance provisioner for a TaskCluster instance.
+For the time being it has a focus on submitting and canceling spot instance requests, as well as terminating instance should be create too many.

-This repository contains a EC2 spot instance provisioner for a TaskCluster instance.
-Basically, this server monitors the number of pending tasks, number running instances and pending spot requests, based on these number spot requests are submitted to AWS.
+This server basically monitors the number of pending tasks, running instances and pending spot requests, then submits, cancels or terminates AWS resources according to the configuration.
+Initial implementation is quite naive.

 Quick Start
 -----------